 The European Parliament has adopted the Directive introducing expanding time off in regard to Parental Leave Netherlands and Paternity Leave Netherlands.
 It is a new Directive on work-life balance for parents and carers.
 A number of new or higher standards are set with the right to request flexible working arrangements.

-Paternity Leave / Partner Leave: 1 July 2020
+Paternity Leave / Partner Leave

-Parental Leave: 1 August 2022
+Parental Leave Netherlands: 1 August 2022

 In the Netherlands, Parental Leave is currently unpaid leave and the duration of this leave type is 26 times the weekly working hours.